ExplorerFreda/VGNSL/README.md

 Note: The demos are **NOT** used to reproduce the numbers reported in the ACL paper.
 To reproduce the results, we need to train multiple models and do self F1 driven model selection (see Section 4.7 for details).
 To get roughly similar numbers to the ones reported in the paper, take the 6th or 7th checkpoint of VG-NSL and the checkpoints after 20 epochs for VG-NSL+HI.
+Thanks to [Nori](https://kojimano.github.io/) for bringing this into our attention.

 VG-NSL
 ```